How to Use AI to Create Slides and Visuals for Your Presentations

 Should I use AI to design my slides directly?

-AI is better at planning slide content and sequence than at producing finished designs.
-Use AI to decide what each slide should contain and in what order, then use a design tool like Canva or PowerPoint to build the actual visuals.
-AI excels at the thinking stage, not the final production.
+AI is better at planning slide content and sequence than at producing finished designs that sit right with your brand.
+Use it to decide what each slide should contain and in what order, then build the actual visuals in a tool like Canva or PowerPoint.
+Think of it as your editor and art director in the planning stage, not your production line.
+The judgement calls about taste and brand fit still need a human eye at the end.

 How many slides should a presentation have?